Jobs and Talent — 8 min

-In June, Remote’s CEO Job van der Voort shared the details of his productivity-maximized home office.
-Always a tinkerer, Job’s office features a Sony camera he converted into a webcam, a piece keyboard with custom-mapped keys, and a lot of other productivity-inspired tweaks.
+Remote’s CEO Job van der Voort once shared the details of his productivity-maximized home office.
+Always a tinkerer, Job equipped his office with a Sony camera he converted into a webcam, a piece keyboard with custom-mapped keys, and a lot of other productivity-inspired tweaks.

 If you’re looking for a desk on a budget, your best bet may be local listings on Craigslist or Facebook Marketplace.
-Although supplies have gone down with more people working from home, you can still find great deals with local options.
+Although supplies have gone down with more people working from home, you can still find great deals locally.

-For online orders, it’s hard to beat the CubiCubi writing desk on Amazon for $89.99 (on sale this month for $78).
+For online orders, it’s hard to beat the 47” CubiCubi writing desk on Amazon for $74.99.
+It also comes in 32”, 40”, and 64”.
 It’s simple, stylish, and has just enough room to fit your computer, peripherals, and some scratch paper.
-If your desk sits in a corner, spend a bit more and grab the Salina L-Shape Executive Desk off Wayfair.
+If your desk sits in a corner, spend a bit more and grab the Gracie Oaks L-Shape Executive Desk off Wayfair.
 This desk offers ample legroom, a bit of storage, and lots of surface space for those with two monitors or extra equipment.

 Standing desk aficionados can choose between adjustable workstations or entire desks that lift and lower.
 Full desks tend to be more expensive, so if you’re on a budget, get a cheap desk and put the FITUEYES Height Adjustable Standing Desk on top.

-Someone wise once said, “Never buy the cheapest version of anything that separates you from the ground: tires, shoes, beds, and chairs.”
-Fortunately, home office workers today have a variety of sensible chair options with great support and reasonable price tags.
+A wise person once said, “Never buy the cheapest version of anything that separates you from the ground: tires, shoes, beds, and chairs.”
+Fortunately, home office workers today have a variety of sensible, ergonomic chair options with great support and reasonable price tags.

-For a tight budget, check out Yaheetech’s ergonomic desk chair.
-At $54.99 on Amazon, this chair has great reviews and comes in a variety of colors, in case you’re tired of the same old Office Black options.
-Another great option under $150 is this Hbada chair, which comes in at $129.99 and includes flip-up arms, a great feature for those who want to customize their sitting experience.
+For a tight budget, check out Yaheetech’s ergonomic desk chair for $49.99 on Amazon.
+Another great option for a comfortable chair under $150 is this Hbada chair, which comes in at $129.99 and includes flip-up arms, a great feature for those who want to customize their sitting experience.

 Your wrists and hands do a lot of work.
 If you don’t protect them, you could end up with repetitive motion injuries or other unpleasant consequences.
 Fortunately, peripherals that are both functional and ergonomic don’t always carry massive price tags.

 Not sold on the curves?
 Prefer something clicky with lights?
-Mechanical keyboards get expensive quickly, but for an entry option, look no further than the Redragon K552.
+Mechanical keyboards get expensive quickly, but for an entry option, look no further than the Redragon K552 (available on Amazon for $39.99).

 Mice come in all kinds of funky shapes and sizes, just like hands and wrists.
 If you frequently find yourself shaking out your mouse hand, give Anker’s vertical mouse a shot.
 Anker offers both wired and wireless options, depending on your preference, and both come in at under $25.

 Whatever you select, don’t forget to grab a wrist rest for both keyboard and mouse.
-Grimars offers the most popular option, and at $15 for the set, this fits any home office budget.
+Grimars offers the most popular option, and, at $13.99 for the set, this fits any home office budget.
 You could get a mousepad with a built-in wrist rest, but I prefer the flexibility of an independent cushion.

 With all options, remember you want to keep your wrist elevated and straight.
 Anything that forces you to pinch upward or sideways will eventually wear out the sensitive parts of your hands and wrists.
 Don’t be afraid to shop around and return anything that doesn’t fit your style.

 Webcams come in two varieties: with microphone and without.
-For a budget webcam with a reliable microphone, go with GESMA’s plug-and-play option.
-It’s simple, it works well, and it costs $34.99.
+For a budget webcam with a reliable microphone, consider the NexiGo N60 plug-and-play option for $39.99.
 For an all-in-one option that not only includes a microphone but a ring light as well, Aoboco has a great option for just $79.99.

 Working at home with others?
 Did your neighbor choose this opportunity to redo his roof or practice trumpet in the backyard?
 No matter what your situation, a good pair of noise-canceling headphones can make a massive difference in your work-from-home quality of life.